 SI.
-No. Name and Description of main products / services NIC Code of the products / services % to total turnover of the Company 1 Manufacture of Pharmaceuticals 210 - Manufacture of Pharmaceutical Products 75.21% 2 Trading of Pharmaceuticals 46497 - Wholesale of Pharmaceuticals & Medical Goods 24.79%
+Name and Description of main NIC Code of the products / services % to total turnover of the Company No. products / services 1 Manufacture of Pharmaceuticals 210 - Manufacture of Pharmaceutical Products 75.21% 2 Trading of Pharmaceuticals 46497 - Wholesale of Pharmaceuticals 24.79% & Medical Goods